 Brought their strength to weakness and humbled them beneath me.

-At this point Esarhaddon was re-called from exile and fought his brother's factions for the throne.
+At this point Esarhaddon was re-called from exile (probably by his mother) and fought his brother's factions for the throne.
 After a six-week civil war, he emerged victorious, executed his brother's families, associates, and all who had joined their cause, and took the throne.